wrightben/languages/javascript/Games/Countries of the World/README.md

 #### Notes
-I could just write a bookmarklet that gets the countries from the simplemaps.com URL and creates a game in their demo page.
+I could write a bookmarklet that gets the countries from the simplemaps.com URL and creates a game in their demo page.
 Any of the example maps could be used to select the countries.